 Q: Can you fail this Course?

 A: No. Everyone who completes the course will receive a Certificate of Completion.
 There is however a graded test at the end of the course.
-Debtors who do not score at least 70% will either have to retake the exam or speak to an instructor before the Certificate of Completion can be issued.
+Debtors who do not score at least 70% will receive a phone call or email from an instructor to review each question you missed to ensure understanding of the principles taught before the Certificate of Completion can be issued.

 Q: Will 1 $ Wiser let the court know when I have completed this required course?

 A: Yes.
 We will email you, and your attorney if you are using one, a certificate of completion for this course.
 We will file your certificate of completion with the court provided the court has granted 1 $ Wiser Consumer Education, Inc. filing priveleges.